-Do this with a buffing machine using a 120 grit mesh (or a few 120 grit disks under the pad) or with just a 120 bit of sand paper by hand.
-You don’t need a buffing machine, I often use 120 paper by hand myself (when buffing before the final coat on a floor that has been stained for example).
+Do this with a buffing machine using a 120-grit mesh (or a few 120-grit disks under the pad) or with just a 120-grit bit of sandpaper by hand.
+You don’t need a buffing machine, I often use 120 paper by hand myself (when buffing before the final coat on a floor that has been stained, for example).

-You need to rub the floor down going with the grain of the wood(as seen in the video above).
-Make sure you do this methodically so as to not leave any areas unabraded.
-Don’t put too much pressure down and don’t do it too thoroughly.
-The purpose of this is to key the surface to allow the new coat to bond to the floor and prevent the new coat peeling off.
+Rub the floor down with the wood grain (as seen in the video above).
+Make sure you do this methodically to not leave any areas unabraded.
+Please don’t put too much pressure on the sandpaper, you’re just keying the surface, not trying to remove material.
+The purpose of this is to key the surface to allow the new coat to bond to the floor and prevent the new coat from peeling off.

-4. Vacuum the floor.
 Again make sure you do this slowly and methodically, going around the edge of the floor with the pipe of the hoover to ensure the floor is free of dust.

 You can learn how to lacquer or oil a floor here.
-If you are lacquering you should use a medium pile roller for correct coverage, whereas if you are oiling I recommend using a short pile roller.
+If you are lacquering, you should use a medium pile roller for correct coverage, whereas if you are oiling, I recommend using a short pile roller.

 That’s it!
 Be sure to check the instructions on the product for drying times before walking on the floor or replacing furniture.

-If you have done this please let me know how you got on, or if you have any questions, please leave them in the comments section below.
+If you have done this, please let me know how you got on, or if you have any questions, please leave them in the comments section below.

 Telling the difference between lacquer and oil.